The Big Lebowski: Plot

 Maude is waiting for the Dude at his home and has sex with him, wishing to become pregnant by a father with whom she will not have to interact.
-She tells the Dude that her father has no money of his own; he is dependent on an allowance that Maude gives him from her inheritance from her late mother.
+She tells the Dude that her father has no money of his own; he is dependent on an allowance that Maude gives him out of her inheritance from her late mother.

 The Dude and Walter confront Lebowski and find that Bunny has returned, having simply gone out of town.
 Bunny's nihilist friends took the opportunity to blackmail her husband, who in turn had tried to embezzle money from the family charity, blaming its disappearance on the blackmailers.
 The Dude believes the briefcase never contained any money.
-Walter suspects that Lebowski is faking his paralysis and lifts him out of his wheelchair, but his condition is real.
+Angered by these revelations, Walter suspects that Lebowski is faking his paralysis and lifts him out of his wheelchair to prove it, but quickly discovers that his condition is real.

 Walter and the Dude are bowling when a rival bowler, Jesus Quintana, interrupts them.
 Walter had previously stated that he could not bowl on Saturdays since he is shomer Shabbos.
 Quintana implies that he does not believe Walter's excuse for not bowling on Saturday, threatens Walter and the Dude, and storms out.
 Outside the bowling alley, the nihilists set fire to the Dude's car and demand the ransom money.
 Walter fights them off, but Donny dies from a heart attack in the commotion.
-Unwilling to pay for an urn from the local crematorium, the Dude and Walter opt to put Donny's ashes in a coffee can instead.
-On a cliff overlooking the Pacific Ocean, Walter eulogizes Donny's death but ruins it by referring to his fallen comrades in Vietnam.
+Unwilling to rent out an expensive receptacle at the funeral home, the Dude and Walter opt to put Donny's ashes in a coffee can instead.
+On a cliff overlooking the Pacific Ocean, Walter eulogizes Donny's death but ruins the moment by referring to his fallen comrades in Vietnam.
 As he scatters Donny's ashes, they are blown back onto the Dude by an updraft.
 As Walter tries to brush off the ashes, the Dude loses his temper and yells at him for everything that has happened.
-After apologizing and consoling the Dude, the two go bowling.
+After Walter apologizes and consoles the Dude, the two go bowling.

-At the bowling alley, the Dude encounters the Stranger, the movie's narrator, who sums up everything that happened in the film and states that while he "didn't like seeing Donny go", he remains inspired by the Dude and that Maude is pregnant with a "little Lebowski on the way".
+At the bowling alley, the Dude encounters the Stranger, the movie's narrator.
+Addressing the audience, the Stranger sums up the story, states that he remains inspired by the Dude, and reveals that Maude is pregnant with "a little Lebowski on the way."

+Cast

+Credits from the British Film Institute collections.